Thursday, March 7, 2024

 Other Tips

-1. Don't search for buttons and controls literally as described above, the user interface is still changing from version to version, so use some common sense identifying the needed feature control in your present app version interface.
+1. Don't search for buttons and controls literally as described above, the user interface of SeeStar App is still changing from version to version, so use some common sense identifying the needed feature control in your present app version interface.

 2. Don't extend legs of the stock tripod unless the sky is obscured by tall grass or something low getting into the way.
-The lower the center of gravity of the system the less any shaking ground effect amplification.
-The mount sturdiness is the single point of failure you are able to control yourself.
+The lower the center of gravity of the system the less amplification of any shaking of the ground or telescope itself.
+The mount sturdiness is the single point of failure you are able to easily control on the spot.

 4. Watch for passing clouds/fog.
 They can disrupt the 3-point-alignment.

-6. Don't calibrate at anything lower than 30 deg. altitude, atmospheric refraction can distort stars making the initial calibration less accurate.
+6. Don't calibrate at anything lower than 30 deg. altitude.
+Because the atmospheric refraction can distort stars making the initial calibration less accurate.
 Shooting most anything below 30 deg is sketchy at any rate, unless your night sky there is SUPER clear (rare).

-7. If your "Sky Window" is very small, you can try shooting without the 3-point-alignment success displayed, just ignore the error and try shooting.
-But if it clearly fails (drops, trails, wrong stars), then start it over with a different calibration target wel away from the previous one.
+7. If your "Sky Window" is very small, you can try shooting without the 3-point-alignment success displayed, just ignore the error message and try shooting.
+But if it clearly fails (drops, trails, wrong stars), then start it over with a different calibration target well away from the previous one.

 9. Don't use any heavy attachments to the scope/mount body.
 They are shifting the center of gravity of the system and could affect the tracking in certain orientations, especially if the mount is not leveled.